Habbas Law infographic

 According to Cottonelle, the recall affects certain lots of products manufactured between February 7th, 2020 and September 14th, 2020.
 Although the details of the recall were not made immediately clear, it appears that the company received numerous complaints of consumers suffering “minor infections” and “irritation” after using certain flushable wipe products, which likely prompted the recall.

-It is believed that pluralibacter gergoviae is the strain of bacterium located on the contaminated products.
+It is believed that Pluralibacter gergoviae is the strain of bacterium located on the contaminated products.
 As initial complaints suggest, exposure to this bacterium typically results in no symptoms or only minor illnesses.
 However, it can be dangerous to people with immune system deficiencies or an allergy to certain bacteria.

 What Should You Do If You Own Cottonelle Wipes?

 If you have purchased Cottonelle Flushable Wipes or GentlePlus Flushable Wipes since the beginning of February, then you should discontinue use of the product immediately.
-Representatives from Kimberly-Clark, the manufacturing company that owns Cottonelle, has asked people to not return products to the retail stores that sold them.
+Representatives from Kimberly-Clark, the manufacturing company that owns Cottonelle, have asked people to not return products to the retail stores that sold them.
 Instead, consumers should contact the company directly by dialing (800) 414-0165 during normal business hours, Monday through Friday.
 The company appears to be offering no-cost product replacements, but this has not been confirmed.

 People who have used the flushable hygienic wipes and suffered unexplained illnesses should speak with a trusted medical provider.
 There might be a link between the illness and bacterial infection caused by the product.